WHEREABOUTS

 queering as an art of noticing"

-International Night Studies Conference (ICNS) 2024
+International Night Studies Conference (ICNS),

 "Diasporic Domesticity: Three Asian Brides Named May"

-Edinburgh Architecture Research Journal
+Paper accepted for Edinburgh Architecture Research Journal

 " Androgynous Spatiality Through Urban Squatting."
 European Architectural History Network (EAHN) 2024